Have You Ever Had Trouble Finding the Right Replacement Furnace Filter?

 4 Things to Consider When Choosing a New Filter

 Now that you’re aware of the need for changing air filters in your home, let’s move on to the biggest challenge homeowners often have: sorting through the variety of filters available on the market and finding the right one for the right price.
+There are not really standard size filters, but popular sizes.
+It is best not to assume you have a standard size filter.
 Here are a few things you’ll want to consider:

 The very first thing you have to figure out is what size furnace filter you need.
-Typically this is as simple as looking at your current filter and – assuming it fits appropriately – finding the dimensions on the label.
-There is, however, some confusion when it comes to size – so let’s touch on that.
+Typically this is as simple as looking at your current filter and – assuming it fits appropriately – finding the air filter sizes as dimensions on the label.
+There is, however, some confusion when it comes to ac filter sizes – so let’s touch on that.

 Once you know what size you need, the second most important thing to consider is the filter’s efficiency.
 Thankfully, The American Society of Heating Refrigeration and Air Conditioning Engineers (ASHRAE) have developed a standard rating system that the air filter industry follows.
 Known as MERV, this numbering system allows consumers to compare different brands and filter types against each other and determine how effective different products are in removing airborne particles.